EricWang7367/student-exercise/exercises/exercise1.md

 function.
 It links together the key architectural components of a system and provides a base upon which the system and it's architecture can evolve.
 For this project, the walking skeleton is a partially implemented web application for creating and managing registers of things.
-This first exercise is about ensuring that your development environment is set up and working as expected, and to prove the end-to-end development process we will be following throughout subsequent exercises.
+This first exercise is about getting you set up and ensuring you can run the project locally.

 ## Prerequisites